-9. Hollywood Bowl
+8. Hollywood Bowl

 You don’t need the best seats in the house to enjoy.
 You will have a fabulous experience even sitting in the back.

-10. Hollywood Sign
+9. Hollywood Sign

-One of the best ways is by hiking the Mount Hollywood Trail.
-Once you get up there you’ll have a front view of the sign and if you hike a little further the back view.
-You will also have a gorgeous view of Los Angeles.
+One of the best ways to get close to the Hollywood Sign is by hiking the Brush Canyon Trail, a 6-mile hike.
+Once you get up there, you’ll have a back view of the sign with a beautiful view of Los Angeles.

-11. Griffith Observatory
+10. Griffith Observatory